 Can I order an extra garbage bin?

 Additional red lid bins are available for single dwellings upon request to Council.
 Fees are applicable and applications must be made on the Residential Waste and Recycling Application Form.
-Download the form here.
-Residential Waste & Recycling Services Application (91.48kB)
+Please contact Council's Waste Services team for more information.

 How do I order bins for a new development?

 New waste services bins can ordered through Council by completing the Residential Waste and Recycling Application form.
-Download the form here.
-Residential Waste & Recycling Services Application (91.48kB)
+Please contact Council's Waste Services team for more information.

 Why wasn't my bin emptied?